 The ratchet allows you to wind the clock.
-Attach the three clicks (gear7\clicks) to the ratchet center hub (gear7b\16) with 6x3/4'' wood screws.
-One side of the clicks has a chamfered hole for the screw heads.
+Attach the three clicks (gear7_clicks) to the ratchet center hub (gear7b_16) with 6x3/4" wood screws.
+The clicks have a beveled hole for the screw head.
 Tighten the screws until they are snug, then back them off until the clicks swing freely.
 Insert three springs from ball point pens into the holes.

-Add the assembled center hub with springs to the ratchet outer hub (gear7\48\ratchet\10day) and 3"x1.5mm rod.
-Gear7b\16 slides over the center hub on the large ratchet.
-It is a close fit, but needs to rotate freely.
-Sand the center hub or enlarge the hole in gear7b\16 if needed.
+Add the assembled center hub with springs to the ratchet outer hub (gear7_42_ratchet_10day) and 3"x1.5mm rod.
 The ratchet should rotate easily in one direction.

-The springs only need to be strong enough to push the clicks into the outer ratchet.
+The springs only need to be strong enough to push the clicks to the outer ratchet.
 It will be noisy when winding if the springs are too strong.
-Cut or compress the spring length until the ratchet spins easily.
+Cut or compress the spring length until the ratchet feels good.
+It is OK for the ratchet to be loose, as long as the clicks just barely engage with the ratchet.